xandrade/radius/README.md

 # RADIUS
-Two-Factor Authentication Using RADIUS test client
+Test Client for Two-Factor Authentication Using RADIUS test client

 # Cloning the repository